 There are a menu of activities that students may choose from to satisfy this elective requirement; these include the IPE mini-courses, certain conferences, as well as interprofessional simulation activities.

-Stephen Miller, Assistant Dean, Clinical Skills and Interprofessional Education
+Assistant Dean, Skilled Clinician and Interprofessional Education